mstmhsmt/rse/README-figshare.md

 * CPUs: more than 8
 * Memory: more than 2G x CPUs

 ### 1. Importing the docker image

+You can pull the image from Docker Hub.

+    $ docker pull mhashimoto/rse

-First of all, you need to import the docker image for `x64` (`x86_64`, `amd64`) hosts.
+Otherwise, you need to import the docker image for `x64` (`x86_64`, `amd64`) hosts.
 This step may take some time.

-    $ sh import_docker_image.sh rse-image-20230323.txz
+    $ sh import_docker_image.sh rse-image-20230327.txz

-If your host's architecture is `arm64`, import "`rse-image-arm64-20230323.txz`" insead of "`rse-image-20230323.txz`".
+If your host's architecture is `arm64`, import "`rse-image-arm64-20230327.txz`" insead of "`rse-image-20230327.txz`".

 ### 2. Starting a container process for the experiment

 You can start a session in a new container as follows.

-    $ docker run -ti --name rse -v $PWD:/mnt/work rse
+    $ docker run -ti --name rse -v $PWD:/mnt/work mhashimoto/rse

+Note that the image name should be `rse` instead of `mhashimoto/rse`, if you imported the image manually.

 ### 3. Computing distance matrices